anupgithub/ML/Attention_103.md

 ## What is Attention?

-**Attention gives a weight to each word in a sequence when deciding what matters for the current word being processed.**
+**Attention gives a weight to each word in a sequence when deciding what matters for the current word being processed. ( Don't worry about how its calculated at this point) **

 In Transformer terms:
 - If you're at word *t*, and you're using self-attention, then: